Image with graphics of different housing types

 • up to six units on residential lots with an area greater than 280m2 (3,014 ft2) and within 400m of bus stops with frequent service (15min or less).
 According to the legislation, the City cannot require that parking be provided in these areas.

-The illustrative map below shows preliminary housing densities that will be allowed in Pitt Meadows—although the legislation does not apply to heritage properties, properties that are larger than 4050 m2 (one acre) in size, or properties that are not connected to water or sewer.
-Restrictions related to the Pitt Meadows Regional Airport height limitations, Agricultural Land Reserve, environmental areas, and restrictive covenants will still apply throughout the community.
+The illustrative map below shows preliminary housing densities that are now allowed in Pitt Meadows—although the legislation does not apply to heritage properties, properties that are larger than 4050 m2 (one acre) in size, or properties that are not connected to water or sewer.
+Restrictions related to the Pitt Meadows Regional Airport height limitations, Agricultural Land Reserve, environmental areas, and restrictive covenants still apply throughout the community.
 Agricultural properties and properties with existing multi-family housing are not pictured on this map.

 Please note: the map below is provided for illustrative/concept purposes only.
 Zoning Amendment Bylaw No. 2986, 2024 was adopted by City Council on June 25, 2024.
 In the event of a discrepancy between the map below and the Zoning Amendment Bylaw map, the Bylaw map prevails.
 Zoning Amendment Bylaw No. 2986, 2024 can be viewed in the May 14, 2024 Staff Report to Council